xuhongxu96/depreduce/README.md

 before we try to remove the edge $n_j \rightarrow n_i$:
 If $n_i \in \text{deps}_{\text{trans}}(n_k)$ where $n_k \in \text{deps}(n_j)$,
 which means even if we removed $n_j \rightarrow n_i$, $n_j$ still transitively depends on $n_i$ and the rebuild cost won't be reduced.
-Let's just keep this edge and skip the next steps.
+Let's just keep this edge.

 As we considered the dependents $n_j$ in reverse topological order, all $\text{deps}_{\text{trans}}(n_k)$ where $n_k \in \text{deps}(n_j)$